 How did you make friends?

-Any advice for newcomers on the best way to meet people?
+Any advice for newcomers on the best way to meet people in Greenwich, CT?

 How would you describe Greenwich residents?

 I suspect it’s fairly diverse.
 However, from a social perspective, our experience, in large part, has been limited to the Old Greenwich/Riverside communities.
 In the summer, we find ourselves at the beach on Friday evenings where families congregate, kids play, parents enjoy BYOB cocktails and food.

 Also, my friends and I are planners and we are always planning some new event.
 About four years ago I started an inspiration group with eight women; we try to do something that inspires or enlightens us monthly – most recently, our group learned to make sushi and origami.
 We are now exploring a comedy night to raise money for Friends of Greenwich Point.
 Always something to do.
 Something to plan.

 Do you have kids?
 How old are they?
 What do you like to do with your kids in the area?

 We have a 14 year old boy and (an almost) 16 year old girl.
 We spend a great deal of time doing water activities – be it the beach, community sailing, paddle boarding, or boating.
 Also, we recently joined the Greenwich Water Club where my daughter rows for the varsity Greenwich Crew team.